Historic Trans Am

 On its maiden voyage at Fontana, J. Bittle thumbs up his crew and friends that shared the 5 year jouney to bring back the Hinchliff/Ross Mustang to its glorious history.

 Here’s Ed Hinchliff’s baseball-style card from the 1992 season.
-All competitors of the T/A series that year were featured in these hero cards.
+All competitors of the Trans-Am Series that year were featured in these hero cards.
 Ed had logged over 60 starts as an independent professional competitor in the SCCA Trans Am series when this card was issued.

-Ed Hinchliff Mustang on his way during his first Trans Am race to 8th at Watkins Glen, August 11, 1968
+Ed Hinchliff’s Mustang on his way during his first Trans Am race to 8th at Watkins Glen, August 11, 1968.